shom-fr/xoa/doc/configure.rst

     $ xoa info paths

-This file is organised in sections, which correspond to the string before the dot "." in the options name.
+This file is organised in sections, which correspond to the string before the dot "." in the flat options name.

 Inline settings
 ---------------

-You can change options within your code with the :class:`xoa.set_option` function and the :class:`xoa.set_options` class::
+You can change options from python with the :class:`xoa.set_option` function and the :class:`xoa.set_options` class::

     xoa.set_option("plot.cmapdiv", "cmo.balance")  # single option